 6 – They learn that acceptance is good.

-The title that goes on the parent doesn’t matter as long as the message and support coming from that parent are fantastic.
+The title that goes on the parent (single dads, single moms, custodial parents) doesn’t matter as long as the message and support coming from that parent are fantastic.
 Kids from single parent homes can rule the world… as long as you let them know it is possible!
 Do you have any benefits of single parenting for the child that you would add to this list?

 Rob Youngblood is a Single Dad, Keynote Speaker, Life Coach, Communication Expert, Emmy Award Winning TV Host, Writer, and Storyteller.
-Learn more about him at youngbloodlifeandstyle.com.
-You can also follow him on Twitter.
+Learn more about him and follow him on Twitter.